caseywebdev/cogs/README.md

   },

   // Define the transformer pipeline here.
-  in: {

-    // This key specifies the file extension to match.
+  pipe: [
-    es6: {
+    {

-      // `out` specifies what the output extension should be after
-      // transformations in this section are done.
-If no `out` is specified, the
-      // extension does not change.
-      out: 'js',

-      // Define transformers to take this extension from `es6` to `js`.
-See all
-      // of the transformers in the Transformers section.
-      transformers: [{

-        // This is the name of the transformer.
+      // This is the name of the transformer to use for this piece of the
+      // pipeline.
+It can be shorthand like this, or the fully-qualified package
+      // name like 'cogs-transformer-babel'.
       name: 'babel',

-        // [Optional] Only apply this transformer to files that match this/these
-        // glob(s).
+      // The "only" key can be used to define a glob or array of globs, one of
+      // which must be matched for the file to go through this transformer.
-        only: 'my/only/dir/**/*',
+      only: 'src/**/*.js',

-        // [Optional] Exclude files that match this/these glob(s) from this
+      // "except" is the opposite of only.
+Paths that match these globs will not
-        // transformer.
+      // go through the transformer.
       except: [
-          'skip/this/one',
-          'and/all/of/these/**/*'
+        'src/some/outlier/file.js',
+        'src/more/outliers/**/*.js'
       ],

-        // These are the options to be passed to the transformer.
+      // "options" will be passed directly to the transformer.
       options: {
-          modules: 'umd'
+        presets: ['stage-0', 'es2015', 'react']
       }
-      }]
     },

-    // The es6-transformed files will next pass through this transformer.
+    // Some other examples...
+    {
+      name: 'uglify-js',
+      only: '**/*.js',
+      except: '**/*+(-|_|.)min.js'
+    },
+    {
+      name: 'sass',
+      only: 'src/**/*.scss'
+    },
-    js: {
+    {
-      transformers: 'uglify-js'
+      name: 'clean-css',
+      only: '**/*.+(css|scss)'
     }
-  },
+  ],

   // Define source globs and targets here.
 This is where you define what to
   // transform and where it should go.